Arkora: Rethinking Resilience in Flood-Prone Architecture

 Genesis of Arkora: Responding to Water’s Dual Threat

-Arkora originated as a critical inquiry into the increasing frequency and severity of urban flooding, a phenomenon exacerbated by climate change, urbanisation, and ecological mismanagement.
-Rasika’s research zeroed in on emergent techniques that leverage computational tools and environmental analysis to design built environments capable of not just surviving but thriving in the face of water’s unpredictability.
+Arkora began as a critical inquiry into the rising frequency and severity of urban flooding — a phenomenon driven by climate change, urbanisation, and ecological mismanagement.
+The research focuses on computational tools and environmental analysis to design built environments that can thrive, not just survive, in the face of water’s unpredictability.

-At its core, Arkora is less a singular ‘building’ than a smart, modular system.
-The project seeks to answer: how might architecture not only withstand extreme hydrological events but also cultivate resilient forms of community life?
-This question propelled Rasika into a multi-disciplinary investigation, blending parametric design, environmental simulation, and on-the-ground material prototyping.
+At its core, Arkora is less a singular building than a smart, modular system.
+It asks how architecture might withstand extreme hydrological events while also cultivating resilient forms of community life.
+Answering that question required a multi-disciplinary investigation that combined parametric design, environmental simulation, and hands-on material prototyping.

 Computational Strategies: Designing for Uncertainty

-Rather than relying on static solutions, Arkora is grounded in computational workflows that enable structures to anticipate and respond to shifting flood conditions.
-Rasika harnessed the power of iterative parametric design, embedding algorithmic adaptability into each component’s geometry and connection logic.
-Digital simulations mapped an array of possible flood scenarios, allowing for dynamic adjustment of modular elements—ensuring stability, buoyancy, and functional flexibility under evolving environmental pressures.
+Rather than relying on static solutions, Arkora is grounded in computational workflows that help structures anticipate and respond to shifting flood conditions.
+Iterative parametric design embeds adaptability into each component’s geometry and connections.
+Digital simulations map a range of flood scenarios, allowing modular elements to adjust for stability, buoyancy, and functional flexibility.

-The resulting system champions redundancy and modularity: units can be interconnected, detached, or rearranged in response to site-specific flood risks or community needs.
-Advanced environmental analysis—through CFD (computational fluid dynamics) and microclimate modelling—supported decisions ranging from optimal structure orientation to envelope performance, targeting both resilience and comfort.
+The resulting system is built on redundancy and modularity: units can be interconnected, detached, or rearranged to suit site-specific flood risks or community needs.
+Advanced environmental analysis — through CFD (computational fluid dynamics) and microclimate modelling — informs decisions on structure orientation and envelope performance, targeting both resilience and comfort.

 Material Experimentation: Bridging Concept and Craft

-A decisive feature of Arkora’s innovation lies in its commitment to experimental fabrication.
-While computational models set the groundwork, Rasika’s iterative physical prototyping pushed the project from speculation to viable blueprint.
-Exploring a palette of locally available, lightweight, and recyclable materials, she tested floatation systems, joinery strategies, and envelope assemblies—all contextualised within the project’s ecological and cultural landscape.
+A decisive feature of Arkora is its commitment to experimental fabrication.
+Computational models set the groundwork, but iterative physical prototyping moved the project from theory to viable prototype.
+Locally available, lightweight, and recyclable materials were tested across floatation systems, joinery strategies, and envelope assemblies, all contextualised within the ecological and cultural landscape.

-Crucially, material selection became a vehicle for embedding sustainability into the project’s DNA.
-From bio-based composites to reclaimed plastics, Rasika’s approach sought to minimise embodied energy and facilitate on-site assembly and repair.
-This commitment to responsible material use underscores Arkora’s ethos: technical finesse must be married to real-world pragmatism.
+Material selection became a vehicle for embedding sustainability into the project.
+From bio-based composites to reclaimed plastics, the approach minimises embodied energy and supports on-site assembly and repair.
+Technical finesse, in other words, is paired with real-world pragmatism.

 Community and Urban Resilience: Architecture as Catalyst

 Arkora’s ambitions extend well beyond the technical.
-The project is conceived as infrastructure for regenerative settlement, envisioning self-organised clusters capable of scaling up or down with community needs.
-Its flexible modules accommodate housing, shared facilities, and productive landscapes—encouraging new patterns of collective living, resource management, and spatial equity in sites often marginalised by policy and investment.
+The project is conceived as infrastructure for regenerative settlement — self-organised clusters that scale up or down with community needs.
+Flexible modules accommodate housing, shared facilities, and productive landscapes, encouraging new patterns of collective living, resource management, and spatial equity in sites often marginalised by policy and investment.

-Rasika positions adaptive architecture as a social catalyst, empowering residents to repurpose, repair, and expand their environment.
-This anticipatory strategy demonstrates how research-led design can intersect meaningfully with questions of equity, agency, and long-term sustainability.
+This positions adaptive architecture as a social catalyst, empowering residents to repurpose, repair, and expand their environment.
+It shows how research-led design can intersect meaningfully with questions of equity, agency, and long-term sustainability.

 Recognition and Future Directions

-Arkora has attracted attention for both its methodological rigour and practical foresight.
-Within the EmTech community at the Architectural Association, the project was recognised for its sophisticated synthesis of computational design, climate analysis, and prototyping.
-More broadly, it stands as a proposal with deep potential for real-world deployment, offering a toolkit adaptable to diverse hydrological and cultural contexts—from sprawling river deltas to Pacific archipelagos.
+Arkora has attracted attention for its methodological rigour and practical foresight.
+Within the EmTech community at the Architectural Association, it was recognised for its synthesis of computational design, climate analysis, and prototyping.
+More broadly, it stands as a proposal with real potential for deployment across diverse hydrological and cultural contexts — from river deltas to Pacific archipelagos.

-Rasika’s dissertation is emblematic of a new wave in architectural research: projects unafraid to grapple with complexity, committed to bridging digital abstraction with hands-on making.
-Though currently in its research phase, Arkora has the makings of a platform ripe for academic collaboration, pilot implementation, and partnership with NGOs, local authorities, or forward-thinking developers globally.
+The dissertation is emblematic of a new wave of architectural research willing to grapple with complexity and to bridge digital abstraction with hands-on making.
+Though currently in its research phase, Arkora has the makings of a platform ready for academic collaboration, pilot implementation, and partnership with NGOs, local authorities, or forward-thinking developers.

 Connect with Rasika Savalekar

-Rasika Savalekar is actively seeking new avenues for collaboration, mentorship, and bringing Arkora—or future innovations—to life.
-Her work evidences a rare blend of technical mastery and holistic vision, and she welcomes dialogue with fellow architects, engineers, researchers, and community stakeholders invested in a resilient, equitable built environment.
+Rasika is actively seeking new avenues for collaboration, mentorship, and bringing Arkora — or future innovations — to life.
+She welcomes dialogue with architects, engineers, researchers, and community stakeholders invested in a resilient, equitable built environment.